wbailey/command_line_reporter/README.md

 * Output suppression that makes it easy for your script to support a _quiet_ flag
 * Capture report output as a string

-The latest releast thanks to a contribution from [Josh Brown](https://github.com/tobijb) allows you to choose between UTF8 or ASCII for drawing tables.
-By default it will use UTF8 if your system support it.
+The latest releast, thanks to a contribution from [Josh Brown](https://github.com/tobijb), allows you to choose between UTF8 or ASCII for drawing tables.
+By default it will use UTF8 if your system supports it.
 Here is an example of output you can generate easily with "the reporter":

 ![Screenshot](http://i.imgur.com/5izCf.png)